-The settings you have created are added by default to the extension's connection page.
-The user will see them by clicking on the extension's name in the Administration section.
+The settings you have created are added by default to the module's connection page.
+The user will see them by clicking on the module's name in the Administration section.

 You can change the settings display.
 For example, hide some of the settings, add fields for checking tokens, or customize the page to immediately display the necessary data from an external service.

-To do this, click Change form on the Settings tab of the selected extension.
+To do this, click Change form on the Settings tab of the selected module.

 The Interface Designer will open, where you can set up custom widget for settings display.
 When you go to the Designer, the Template tab immediately opens.
 It contains a field for modeling in the center and all available widgets on the right.
-The Properties tab displays the extension's settings.
+The Properties tab displays the module's settings.